Genetic improvement of common bean in Zambia for multiple diseases resistance using marker-assisted and conventional breeding

 -

-Research is ongoing to understand the genetic basis of ANT and CBB resistance in common bean variety OAC-Inferno.
+Research to understand the genetic basis of ANT and CBB resistance in common bean variety OAC-Inferno is ongoing.
 200 recombinant inbred lines (RILs) have been created for these studies.
 These have initially been screened for resistance to a virulent race of anthracnose.
 Field trials were conducted in Malashi, Mpika in the 2021-22 season.
+Two populations of RILs derived from two crosses (Inferno/Kijivu and Inferno/Lusaka) are currently being genotyped.

 i